LiriFang/Final-project/README.md

 # Monte Carlo Simulation Scenario & Purpose:

-In this project, we will designe a program to simulate the daily parking senario of iSchool students.
-Since the parking place on campus has limited number, especially near the School of Information Science Building.
-Sometimes it is hard for students to find a available place to park near the school.
-This project tries to using Monte Carlo simulation method to make a prediction about the probability of whether a ischool student successfully find a parking place at a particular time.
+In this project, we will design a program to simulate the daily parking senario of iSchool students.
+Since the parking place on campus has limited number, especially within the walking distance from the School of Information Sciences Building.
+Sometimes it is difficult for students to find an available place to park near the school.
+This project tries to using Monte Carlo simulation method to make a prediction about the probability of whether an iSchool student successfully find a vacant parking lot at a particular time.
 Referencing this probability, the student can decide wether drive car to the school or park the car at somewhere else rather than near the school building.

 ### Hypothesis before running the simulation:

-This project only consider the meters near to the iSchool including the places on the streets and in the parking lots.
+1. This project only consider the meters near to the iSchool including the places on the streets and in the parking lots.
+We define "near" as within a block distance from iSchool.
+Therefore, in this project, only the parking lots on Fifth St, Sixth St, Daniel St, Chalmers St and the parking lots within the rectangle are considered.
-The numebr of meters near the School of Information Science Building is: xxx, they are seperated on the xxxxx To simplify the simulation model, we assume that meters nearing iSchool are all used by iSchool students.
+The numebr of meters near the School of Information Science Building is: xxx, they are seperated on the xxxxx

+2. To simplify the simulation model, we assume that meters nearing iSchool are all used by iSchool students.
 We suppose that most students drive to school for classes.
 Therefore, we assume the number of cars come to parking has a positive correlation with the class time.
+Since at weekends and holidays, usually there is no class, and most of the parking lots are free of charge, we suppose that there are enough available parking all day.
+So, we will only simulate the weekday's parking senario as this is much more meaningful.

-Additionaly, we idealize the time that driver consumes on the finding parking place and pull over.
+3. Additionaly, we idealize the time that driver consumes on the finding parking place and pull over.
 In the simulation system, all time spend on driving will be treated as 0.

 ### Simulation's variables of uncertainty